Giving the AI definition a form suitable for the engineer: The Undef and Nothing symbols

 Many programming languages introduce a special symbol for the case when we do not have a value or we don't know the value.
 This symbol will be useful in our case too.
 We will call it the Undef symbol.

 Another special symbol will be Nothing.
 We will need it for the case when nothing happens.
-We will not give a specific definition of that when nothing happens in the world, but will consider that one of the input symbols has an additional meaning and that this is very informal and for reference only, without having any concrete meaning.
-For example, in real world silence could be taken for the symbol Nothing.
+We will not give a specific definition of a situation when nothing happens in the world, but will consider that one of the input symbols has an additional meaning and that this is very informal and for reference only, without having any concrete meaning.
+For example in the real world, one could posit silence to be noted with symbol Nothing.
 It is interesting that when someone sleeps in a noisy room, he wakes up if the noise suddenly stops.
 That means that the sudden silence is perceived as an interesting event.
 This means that the symbol Nothing is a symbol as all other symbols and its meaning as `nothing' is for reference only.

 Is it necessary for a specific symbol to have a special meaning?
-From theoretical point of view it is not, but in this article we deal with the question of the practical solution of the problem, and we want to facilitate the device to understand the world to a maximum extent and that's why we presume that we've provided it with some preliminary information.
+From theoretical point of view it is not, but in this article we deal with the question of the practical solution of the problem, and we want to help the device to understand the world to a maximum extent.
+That's why we presume that we've provided it with some preliminary information.
 This information is the special meaning of the symbol Nothing.

 When will we use the symbol Nothing?
-For example, at the input, when there is no input.
+At the input stage for example, we will use Nothing when there is no input.
 Of course, the unavailability of an input is also an input, but this is a more special input.

 When will we use the symbol Undef?
 This will be when the input is unknown (for example, when a sensor failed or delayed the transmission of the information).
 We can even assume that there is a chance for the missing information to appear with a delay (i.e. that after one more step certain information will come that the value of Undef at the previous step should have been this or that).
 Of course, our device should be able to receive and process such information because otherwise that information would be useless.